Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

     context => { ... };
 ```

-The argument received is the same `InputAction.CallbackContext` structure that is received through the [`started`, `performed`, and `cancelled` callbacks](#started-performed-and-cancelled-callbacks).
+The argument received is the same `InputAction.CallbackContext` structure that is received through the [`started`, `performed`, and `canceled` callbacks](#started-performed-and-canceled-callbacks).

->NOTE: The `InputActionMap.actionTriggered` will be called for all three of the individual callbacks on actions, i.e. you get `started`, `performed`, and `cancelled` all on a single callback.
+>NOTE: The `InputActionMap.actionTriggered` will be called for all three of the individual callbacks on actions, i.e. you get `started`, `performed`, and `canceled` all on a single callback.

 #### `InputSystem.onActionChange` Callback